 There will be a free literature table that will be available for all patrons to place items about their business venture or event.
 All materials must be PG in appearance and nature as well as not promote any kind of political, religious, or social agenda.
 Any items that do not fit these policies will be removed from the free literature table and disposed.

-- The Grand Rapids Comic-Con show is a family-friendly event, so keep your costume PG-13 or cleaner.
+The Grand Rapids Comic-Con show is a family-friendly event, so keep your costume PG-13 or cleaner.
 In other words, nothing overtly violent or sexual in orientation will be allowed.

-West Michigan Convention Ventures LLC, the owners of the Grand Rapids Comic-Con, does not discriminate against any person on the basis of race, creed, age, handicap, sex, religious affiliation, national origin, or sexual orientation.
+West Michigan Convention Ventures LLC, the parent company of the Grand Rapids Comic-Con, does not discriminate against any person on the basis of race, creed, age, handicap, sex, religious affiliation, national origin, or sexual orientation.
 All individuals are to be treated equally at the Grand Rapids Comic-Con by all persons associated with the event.

-- If you are found to be in violation of this policy punitive measures up to and including confiscation of badge, removal from the convention, and/or police involvement will be taken.
+- If you are found to be in violation of this policy, punitive measures up to and including confiscation of badge, removal from the convention, and/or police involvement will be taken.
 Moreover, unlawful activity will be prosecuted to the fullest extent of the law and with the full cooperation of West Michigan Convention Ventures LLC, the parent company of the Grand Rapids Comic-Con.

-The Grand Rapids Comic-Con is not responsible for solving any interpersonal problems that may arise between individuals attending the event.
-In general, we can take no action to prevent a person from attending the convention unless that person has made a specific and credible threat toward the convention itself.
+- Unless a specific and credible threat is made toward the convention itself, we can take no action to prevent a person from attending.
 That said, if you feel threatened, assaulted, harassed, or bullied while attending the convention, please notify staff or security personnel immediately and we will take appropriate action.